Political views of J. K. Rowling

-British author J. K. Rowling, writer of Harry Potter and other Wizarding World works, has garnered attention for her support of the Labour Party under Gordon Brown and her criticism of the party under Jeremy Corbyn, as well as her opposition to the Republican Party under Donald Trump.
+The British author J. K. Rowling, writer of Harry Potter and other Wizarding World works, has garnered attention for her support of the Labour Party under Gordon Brown and her criticism of the party under Jeremy Corbyn and Keir Starmer, as well as her opposition to the US Republican Party under Donald Trump.
 She opposed Scottish independence in a 2014 referendum and Brexit during the 2016 referendum to leave the European Union.

-Since late 2019, Rowling has publicly voiced her opinions on transgender people and related civil rights.
-These views have been criticised as transphobic by some LGBT rights organisations and some feminists, but have received support from other feminists.
+Since late 2019, Rowling has publicly voiced her opinions on transgender rights and related issues.
+Rowling has used language and expressed her views towards transgender people in a manner which has frequently been referred to as transphobic by LGBTQ rights organizations and some feminists, though other feminists have supported her.